Trending Topics

 2. Be methodical

 It is natural for the EMS provider to prioritize the severity of a patient’s injuries during the detailed physical exam.
-We all want to focus our attention on the injuries which are most likely to cause lasting harm to our patients.
+We all want to focus our attention on the injuries that are most likely to cause lasting harm to our patients.
 However, jumping around during the detailed physical exam makes it far more likely that another injury is missed.
 Remember that the most serious physical injuries may not be the most obvious.

 When performing the detailed physical exam (also referred to as the head-to-toe exam) the easiest way to avoid missing something is to proceed in a methodical way, starting at the patient’s head and working your way down to his toes.